 Bicyclist Killed in Eight Mile Road Hit-and-Run in Stockton

 A bicyclist and two dogs were killed Saturday, June 27, 2026, in a hit-and-run crash on Eight Mile Road near Shumway Oak Grove Regional Park, east of Interstate 5 in Stockton.
-Public reporting citing the California Highway Patrol says the bicyclist was riding westbound while pulling a shopping-cart trailer with two dogs when an unknown westbound vehicle hit the bicyclist and fled.
+Updated CBS Sacramento reporting identified the suspect as Larry Page and said he was booked on suspicion of felony hit-and-run resulting in death and vehicular manslaughter.

 Incident Summary